List of newspapers in India

-As of 31 March 2018, there were over 100,000 publications registered with the Registrar of Newspapers for India.
-India has the second-largest newspaper market in the world, with daily newspapers reporting a combined circulation of over 240 million copies as of 2018.
+As of 2025, there were around 17,000 newspaper titles in India.
+India has the largest newspaper market in the world, with daily newspapers reporting a combined circulation of over 240 million copies as of 2018.
 There are publications produced in each of the 22 scheduled languages of India and in many of the other languages spoken throughout the country.
 Hindi-language newspapers have the largest circulation, followed by English and Telugu.
 Newsstand and subscription prices often cover only a small percentage of the cost of producing newspapers in India, and advertising is the primary source of revenue.